Sustainable Visual Arts Network

 Sustainable Visual Arts Day 2024

-The Sustainable Visual Arts Day on 26 April 2024 brings together visual arts professionals and organisations to learn about ecologically sustainable practices and envision a greener future together.
-The event will also introduce the Sustainable Visual Arts Network and launch the Vihreataide.fi website.
+The Sustainable Visual Arts Day on 26 April 2024 brought together visual arts professionals and organisations to learn about ecologically sustainable practices and envision a greener future together.
+The event introduced the Sustainable Visual Arts Network and launched the Vihreataide.fi website.
+Read more about the event here.